jinghangli98/7T_RF_serverUsage/crc.md

 ```
 This command will request 1 hour and two cores on smp cluster.
 ```
-crc-interactive -g -u 1 -n 1 -c 1 -p a100 -t 6
+crc-interactive -g -p a100 -t 6 -b 40
 ```
-This command will request 6 hours on A100 gpu on the crc cluster
+This command will request 6 hours on A100 gpu on the crc cluster with 40 GB of RAM

- See ``` crc-interactive.py --help``` for more options
+ See ``` crc-interactive --help``` for more options

 ```